3e849f2e5c/TITSLethalCompany/PackageSkeleton/README.md

 ## Setting up T.I.T.S
+Make sure that "T.I.T.S API" is enabled in T.I.T.S by going in the cogwheel in bottom-right and scrolling down.

 If you want items to spawn,
 you must import models into T.I.T.S with the exact same name as the item is in Lethal Company.
 You can find a collection of some pre-prepared items [here](https://github.com/3e849f2e5c/TITSLethalCompany/releases/download/v1.0.0/LethalCompanyModels.zip)